-The Road to Better Performance Is Paved With Networking Technology by Christine Cignoli September 8, 2017
+The Road to Better Performance Is Paved With Networking Technology

 We always like to hear the stories of those IT early adopters for a new technology.
 In this story, it’s several heads of IT who’ve adopted SD-WAN.
 For both, their companies needed a better way to provision and manage branch office infrastructure.
 For one, the Bay Club Company, using SD-WAN is actually helping IT drive revenue.
 Provisioning new locations is now so much faster, since IT doesn’t have to set up expensive MPLS circuits.
 At Autodesk, they are improving the speed and performance of their apps now that they’ve adopted SD-WAN and shifted branch sites to a mesh network setup, rather than the previous hub-and-spoke model.
 Their IT team is also looking forward to faster provisioning and reduced use of MPLS.